-His students and disciples therefore had to learn to be self-reliant and understand that the only reward (if that is the right word to describe it) they could expect from following their master’s teachings was in successfully absorbing them and manifesting them in their daily lives.
+His students and followers therefore had to learn to be self-reliant and understand that the only reward (if that is the right word to describe it) they could expect from following their master’s teachings was in successfully absorbing them and manifesting them in their daily lives.
 If they studied hard and conducted themselves properly there was a chance that they might be able to find a job as an official, but this was in no way guaranteed.

 Useful advice indeed – but of little comfort to those struggling to stick to the path he laid out for them.
-Perhaps if he had tried to motivate people in a more positive way, Confucius would have had more success in getting his teachings adopted in his lifetime.
+Perhaps if he had tried to motivate people in a more positive way, Confucius would have had more success in getting his teachings adopted during his lifetime.